YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
-![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ...